From the 'Battle of Flodden' the Hume had cried 'Home Home!'

 SOLAVOX PR35 Mk.I, for SR3330 receiver, very rare but similar to an Ex.333 albeit not identical and worth looking for.
 The AMSTRAD 5050 was marketed between the 2000 and 8000 systems using the speakers of either, the Acoustra 1500 or 2500, with other versions being the Acousta and Acouster, these imparting tones likely to enhance one amplifier version model year more than another and the 5050 was a style of AMSTRAD that came before the stacking system Executive Series.
 5050 were for people with long surfaces capable of taking music centers, a set that incorporated a radio, cassette and record-player.
 Many homes of the peasantry you know, have very small sitting rooms despite large yards or external dimensions.

 <<<ASUKI brand, AR3330, ASUKI brand, Dynamic's, Goldstar (USA) and Universum (Germany) were 'scrappers' of old electronic parts cobbled-together to make a fake Hi-Fi product using original instrument cases.
 They used surplus and fake parts inside that sound fantastic but many stop working using wrong mains voltage power irons, etc. Very rarely found in wkg. order.
-Below, Alan Sugar.
-Photo Times News Group
+What if 'S' was for Sugar, ASUKI for Alan Sugar UK Industries?

-Below, the AMSTRAD 101 speaker was a Monitor Audio BM100 right of days long after M.A. company founder, Mo Iqbal moved from Cambridge to Essex and began importing far eastern drivers, the speaker was far superior, louder and incomparable to the similar Realistic Minimus-7.
-Here the peasantry (and anybody else in a small place) had a pre/power amplifier with digital tuner but no memory presets, it was a knob controlled tuner and there was no better sounding Mini-System, the only problem being relatively short running lifespan, in modern times probably needing rebuilt with new components.
+Below, the AMSTRAD L.S.
+101 speaker was a Monitor Audio BM100>> of days long after M.A. company founder, Mo Iqbal moved from Cambridge to Essex and began importing far eastern drivers, the speaker far superior and louder than similar Realistic Minimus-7, is lower in power, suggesting higher sensitivity.
+Here the peasantry (and anybody else in a small place) had a pre/power amplifier with digital tuner but no memory presets, knob controlled tuner and no better sounding Mini-System, only problem being relatively short running lifespan, in modern times probably needing rebuilt with new components.
 The center-point tuner feature of the REALISTIC STA-2300, that the owner is dreaming of.

 The BM100 obviously has a different color of woofer and is likely a special edition AMSTRAD special driver but it's a quality system with its Tape input adjusters and 75-ohm FM aerial socket ... and the voices that denigrate AMSTRAD you know?
 A 'Made in England' sticker back in the days of 'BUY BRITISH'.